churn-buster/in-app-dunning/README.md

 We've provided 2 different messages with some great default text.
 You can edit the messaging to your liking and also change when the 2nd message is displayed.

-Depending on the style selected you can change the messages by setting the following variables:
+Depending on the style selected you can change the messages by setting the following variables.

-If you're using the modal style:
+For the modal style:

 ```
 churnMessaging.modal.msg1.text1